spha-code/YouTube-Comments-Sentiment-Analysis/README.md

  ## 1. Data Collection and Dataset Construction

-The dataset was created by collecting YouTube comments using the YouTube Data API.
+The dataset Kanye West YouTube Comments Sentiment Analysis was created by collecting YouTube comments using the YouTube Data API.
 This process is handled by the following script:

 📄 [00_Python_YouTube_Comments_Scraper.py](https://github.com/spha-code/YouTube-Comments-Sentiment-Analysis-MLOps/blob/main/00_YouTube_Comments_Scraper.py)